yl2811-cmd/Showheel/wwwroot/story-engl.md

 The reader now has two data points: she is listening to a disappearing frequency band + she has been to this desert.
 No need to say it.
 In Ep58, when she couldn't sleep while looking at the river of light above the desert, the reader would connect on its own.
 **Anna-Kassia Flight Friction (Core Beat):** During the foggy section, Kassia loses visual reference.
 Her accuracy depends on vision—losing sight instinctively drives her to accelerate and escape.
 Anna slows down, letting the sea breeze updraft do the work for them.
+[Perceptual evolution anchor point, proprioception, extremes of the perceptual continuum, mirror at the Ep44 intersection] Anna closed her eyes in the sea fog.
+She couldn't hear the cliff face (the fog swallowed the echoes).
+She couldn't see the ground.
+But she could feel the updraft—not through her ears, but through the slight vibrations of the control lever and the changes in her own body's gravity.
+This is a more fundamental level of perception than "hearing"—proprioception.
+The continuum of kite → glider → skiff → airship reaches its extreme here:
+All external sensory channels are weakened by environmental conditions, leaving only the body itself as the last instrument.
+It's not a new ability—the tension of the kite string in your hand is the first classroom of proprioception (Childhood §2①).
+But in the sea fog, everything that was learned later (hearing, seeing, smelling) faded away, and the most primitive layer resurfaced.
+★ The contrast with Kassia is completely opposite to that of Ep44 at high altitude:
+; Ep44 Thin Air — Anna loses her hearing → downgrades, Kassia relies on instruments → stable.
+; Ep57 Sea Fog — Kassia loses her sight → panic → wants to speed up, Anna loses all external channels → retreats to her body → calm.
+It's not that "Anna is better"—it's that the two methodologies have different failure modes under different extreme conditions.
+Kassia relies on external instruments (including the eyes).
+Anna's most fundamental element is the body itself.
+Echoing: Childhood §2 ① Kite (proprioception origin) → Ep44 (Anna demoted/Kassia stable) → Here (Kassia demoted/Anna stable)
 Anna: "Your correction angle is nice enough.
 But this isn't a Razor.
 A three-degree list will pull the cargo hold anchors to their limit."
 Kassia remained silent, withdrawing her hand from the joystick—not because she was convinced, but because Anna was right on a physical level.
 **★ Kassia micro-experiment (no correction beat):** After emerging from the fog.
 Dry air turbulence on the plateau.
 Kassia's hand **didn't move**.
 This time she waited—let Anna handle it.
 Anna handled it.
 The airship stabilized.
 No need for Kassia's pre-emptive correction.
 The wind returned on its own.
 Kassia said nothing.